 Whitsundays one year after Cyclone Debbie

-In March of 2017 a category 4 cyclone made its way the east coast of Queensland, blowing through the Whitsunday Islands and surrounding towns.
+In March of 2017 a category 4 cyclone made its way to the east coast of Queensland, blowing through the Whitsunday Islands and surrounding towns.
 The wake of the cyclone left many people without power, as well as damage to buildings and vegetation.

 However, even with sustainable damages, the cyclone was no match for the morale and spirit of Whitsunday locals.
 Within days, Airlie Beach and the surrounding towns and islands began repairs to get the Whitsundays back to normal.